tgrospic/rnode-client-js/README.md

 This will start local Nodejs dev server in watch mode [http://localhost:1234](http://localhost:1234).

-On page load it will make some sample requests to RNode and print outputs.
-This is very simle example, just text, no UI. :)
+Test page contains a list of testnet validators with a button to make sample requests and print outputs.

 The code for Nodejs is almost the same as for the browser, the main difference is how _client_ is constructed.
 Nodejs uses generated _protocol_ files with `..._grpc_pb.js` suffix and browser with `..._grpc_web_pb.js` suffix.
 Files with just `..._pb.js` have defined types and they are common for both platforms.